plotly/plotly.py/doc/python/performance.md

 *New in Plotly.py version 6*

-You can improve the performance of generating Plotly figures that use a large number of data points by using NumPy arrays and other objects that Plotly can convert to NumPy arrays, such as Pandas and Polars Series.
+You can improve the performance of generating Plotly figures that use a large number of data points by passing data as NumPy arrays, or in a format that Plotly can convert easily to NumPy arrays, such as Pandas and Polars Series or DataFrames.
+These formats will usually show better performance than passing data as a Python list.

 Plotly.py uses Plotly.js for rendering, which supports typed arrays.
 In Plotly.py, NumPy array and NumPy-convertible arrays are base64 encoded before being passed to Plotly.js for rendering.